zapier/zapier-platform/packages/cli/docs/cli.md

 **Usage**: `zapier yo PATH`

-After running this, you'll have a new example integration in your directory.
-If you re-run this command on an existing directory it will leave existing files alone and not clobber them.
+After running this, you'll have a new integration in the specified directory.
+If you re-run this command on an existing directory, it will prompt before overwriting any existing files.

 This doesn't register or deploy the integration with Zapier - try the `zapier register` and `zapier push` commands for that!